The Spring 2016 Honors Program student presenters.

 The Honors Program

-Roxbury Community College's Honors Program offers academically motivated students a stimulating, challenging and rewarding educational experience that supports critical thinking, innovation, and a multidisciplinary perspective.
-The program provides intellectually curious students opportunities to enhance their knowledge through honors courses, independent research and creative work.
+Roxbury Community College's Honors Program offers academically motivated students a stimulating, challenging and rewarding educational experience that supports critical thinking, innovation, and a multidisciplinary perspective fostered through a student-centered curriculum.
+The Honors Program provides intellectually curious students opportunities to enhance their knowledge through Honors Courses, independent research and creative work.

 Benefits of the Honors Program